felixlopz/hubrise-test-task/content/apps/catalog-manager/en/user-interface.md

 - Maximum number a customer can select
 - For each option, enter a name, price, Ref code and default flag

-Keep in mind that and Options Lists are related to specific products (or product variations), so it is useful to name your Options List appropriately.
-For example, for a medium pizza variation you may have 2 sauce options which you would include in an Options List called 'Sauce - Medium Pizza'.
+Keep in mind that and Options Lists are related to specific products, or product variations, so it is useful to name your Options List appropriately.
+For example, for a medium pizza variation you may have 2 sauce options which you would include in an Options List called `Sauce - Medium Pizza`.

 ![Catalog Manager Options List details](../images/004-en-option-list-details.png)

 ## Deals

 Deals are special offers that you can configure for your menu.
-A typical example could be a 'buy one get one free' deal.
+A typical example could be a `Buy One Get One Free` deal.
 There are several ways that you can set deals up to meet your specific requirements.
 This includes offering percentage or absolute discounts and limiting the deal to certain products.

 ![Catalog Manager Deals list](../images/005-en-deals-list.png)